MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr/deployr-install-on-linux.md

 5. When the installer starts, accept the terms of the agreement to continue.

 6. From the installer menu, choose option `1`.
-This will install the DeployR server along with a local H2 database.
+This installs the DeployR server along with a local H2 database.

 7. Follow the remaining onscreen installer prompts.
-If you will be keeping an older version of DeployR on this same machine for the purposes of migrating data, for example, then be sure to install this version in its own directory.
+If you are keeping an older version of DeployR on this same machine for the purposes of migrating data, for example, then be sure to install this version in its own directory.

 1. Review and follow these critical [post-installation steps](#postinstall).
-You will not be able to log into the server until you set a password.
+You will not be able to log in to the server until you set a password.

 <a name="postinstall"></a>
 ##Post Installation Steps

 The following steps outline what you need to do after running the DeployR installer.

-1.  **Set the administrator's password** so you can log into the server and its landing page.
+1.  **Set the administrator's password** so you can log in to the server and its landing page.

     1. Launch the DeployR Administrator Utility script  as `root` or a user with `sudo` permissions:
        ```NA